 In general, faith-based computer security isn’t computer security.
 It’s lazy bullshit.
 Just like your code.

 Fundamentally, all this is about you taking responsibility for your own shit, not foisting that responsibility off on me.
 You’re the one making the money here, not me.
 You’re the one trashing my system with those cookies, not me.
 You’re the one looking for a cheap and easy way to regulate content, not me.
 And by the way, you’re also the one who left me with the trash on the side of the “information superhighway;” even with a Ph.D., my career options appear limited to driving for Lyft (I’ve been looking for a real job since 2001).
+So don’t whine to me about how you need to make money.
 You have some growing up to do.

 These terms and conditions supersede any other agreements we may have and contradict and supersede any boilerplate language about “reservations.”
 In the event that you violate any of these conditions, I will give you the opportunity to correct your error.
 You would do well to respond appropriately.